SushmitaTalla/AI-Powered-Real-time-Cyber-threat-detection/README.md

 #### Phase 1 - Binary Classification (Attack vs. Benign)

-- **Decision Tree classifier** deployed as the first-stage detector
+- **Autoencoder-based architecture** deployed as the first-stage detector
-- Trained on balanced dataset to distinguish between normal traffic and any type of attack
+- Trained on balanced dataset to learn the normal patterns of benign network traffic
+- Detects anomalies based on reconstruction error: benign traffic is reconstructed accurately (low error), while attack traffic produces high reconstruction error
-- Selected for its interpretability, computational efficiency, and ability to handle high-dimensional data
+- Selected for its unsupervised learning capability and effectiveness in anomaly detection
 - Acts as a gating mechanism to filter benign traffic and route suspicious traffic for further analysis

 #### Phase 2 - Multi-Class Attack Classification

-- **Autoencoder-based architecture** for identifying specific attack types
+- **Random Forest classifier** for identifying specific attack types
-- The autoencoder learns compressed representations of different attack patterns during training
-- Classification performed based on reconstruction error patterns or latent space representations
+- Ensemble learning approach that combines multiple decision trees to achieve robust classification
-- Capable of distinguishing between DoS, DDoS, PortScan, Brute Force, Web attacks, and other threat categories
+- Trained only on attack samples to distinguish between DoS, DDoS, PortScan, Brute Force, Web attacks, and other threat categories
+- Selected for its high accuracy, resistance to overfitting, and ability to handle high-dimensional feature spaces
+- Provides feature importance rankings to understand which network characteristics are most indicative of each attack type

 ### Model Training and Validation